cidetec-energy-storage/cideMOD/docs/source/modeling.rst

 * Separator
    Separator (tag="s") is a porous material filled with electrolyte.
 The solid part of the separator doesn't conduct electrons nor ions.
 It is inert to the charge carriers.

-The dimensions of these domains can be customized in the battery parameter file.
-The structure of the battery can be customized up to certain level.
+The dimensions of these domains can be customized in the cell parameter file.
+The structure of the cell can be customized up to certain level.
-There are other parts of the battery, that don't need to be meshed, but are automatically considered by the model:
+There are other parts of the cell, that don't need to be meshed, but are automatically considered by the model:

 * Electrolyte:
    Is the solution composed by solvents and salts that fill the electrodes and separator pores.
 It is ion conductive, but not electron conductive.
 * Sealing:
-   The battery is ussually sealed with some materials that prohibits mass and charge exchange with the environment.
+   The cell is ussually sealed with some materials that prohibits mass and charge exchange with the environment.
    However these materials have an influence on the energy exchange with the surroundings.
 This effect is considered as an overal heat transfer coefficient in the thermal model.